Inflammatory diseases in women. Causes of inflammation of the appendages

 More on this topic

-Doctors believe that the reasons for the increase in the number of diseases in gynecology are: a disorder in the sexual life of young people, environmental degradation and, of course, weak immunity.
+Doctors believe that the reasons for the increase in the number of diseases in gynecology are: disorder in the sexual life of young people, environmental degradation and, of course, weak immunity.

 By creating women's diseases, nature created women's health protected.
 To do this, she came up with barriers to infection in the body: